Faculty and Staff Services

 Beloit College Digital Collections

-The Beloit College Digital Collections provide a means of online access to materials from the Archives and the two campus museums.
+The Beloit College Digital Collections provide online access to materials from the Archives, The Logan Museum of Anthropology, and the Wright Museum of Art.
 ISR strives to digitize collections that are heavily used or particularly relevant to courses offered by the college in order to allow more convenient access.
 In addition, the Beloit College Digital Collections house repositories of student and faculty work.
 Ideas for future archival, student, or faculty collections are always welcome.
-For more information, please contact Digital Resources Librarian Josh Hickman at ext2246 or firstname.lastname@example.org.
+For more information, please contact Digital Resources Librarian Josh Hickman at ext.
+2246 or email@example.com.

 Email and Network Accounts

 Campus email and network accounts have been created in advance for you.
 Beloit College uses Google Apps for Education (GAE) on campus.
-If you do not have the information related to your account, please contact the IT Help Desk at 608-363-2067.
+If you do not have the information related to your account, please contact IT Support at 608-363-2067.
 You may also visit the IT offices located on the second floor of Mayer Hall.

 Faculty - Additional Research Support

-Questions about college-owned office computers and software, accessing the campus networks (wired and wireless), and making technology purchases may be directed to the IT Help Desk or use the online Service Request form.
+Questions about college-owned office computers and software, accessing the campus networks (wired and wireless), and making technology purchases may be directed to IT Support.

 Books and periodical articles not owned by the Beloit College Library may be obtained, usually within 7-14 days and sometimes even sooner.
 Interlibrary loan services are free for all faculty, staff, and students.
-Interlibrary loan requests may be initiated through our online resources (WorldCat, FindIt, etc.) or by accessing the Interlibrary Loan form through the Library home page.
-Contact Cindy Cooley at ext2567 or email@example.com or Chris Nelson at ext2544 or firstname.lastname@example.org with any questions you may have.
+Interlibrary loan requests initiated through our online catalog - BelCat - and e-journal discovery service - FindIt - streamline the submission process.
+Requests may also be submitted using the Interlibrary Loan form through the Library home page.
+Contact Cindy Cooley at ext.
+2567 or firstname.lastname@example.org or Chris Nelson at ext.
+2544 or email@example.com with any questions you may have.

 Learning Management System